reporting pixel for marketing campaign

 Rockford native and local business owner Anisha Grimmett is very involved in the community and has become a key player in the city through the connections she has made.
 She sits on many boards including Keith Country Day School (where her children attend) and Rockford University’s Board.

 Grimmett was asked by former President Eric Fulcomer to be on the board in 2020.
-She knows RU well, as it is both her brother’s and her mother’s alma mater.
+She knows Rockford University well, as it is both her brother’s and her mother’s alma mater.
 Her brother graduated from RU with a Business degree, and her mother graduated with a master’s in teaching degree.

 Grimmett grew up in the Rockford area and went to Auburn High School.